Constant Throat Clearing: Causes and Solutions

 Constant Clearing Throat: What’s it All About?

 When you clear your throat, you use your throat muscles to expel the irritant.
 Put simply, you vibrate your vocal chords violently to clear your throat.
 This action can cause throat pain and irritation, and if it occurs frequently, it can damage the vocal chords.
+Frequent throat clearing can also irritate the vocal folds, leading to further discomfort and a cycle of persistent throat clearing.

 And the irritant you’re constantly trying to clear is most often phlegm, also called mucus.